rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 ```

 <span class="caption">Listing 10-23: Attempting to use `result` after `string2`
-has gone out of scope won't compile</span>
+has gone out of scope won’t compile</span>

-If we try to compile this, we'll get this error:
+If we try to compile this, we’ll get this error:

 ```text
 error: `string2` does not live long enough